youyanggu/covid19_projections/estimating-true-infections.md

   - Only reporting Electronic Laboratory Reporting (ELR) results
 - Backlog of test results - positive tests receive priority for processing, which may skew the positivity rate upwards
 - Delay/lag in test results - if tests take 1-2 weeks to be reported, then it may no longer be an accurate representation of how new infections are changing
+- Shifting age demographics - Test positivity rates are [higher](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/covidview/07312020/commercial-labs.html) in younger age groups.
+So a lower median age of infection may also result in a higher positivity rate, causing a possible confounding factor.

 For example, [here](https://www.tampabay.com/news/health/2020/07/28/what-is-the-positivity-rate-in-coronavirus-data-and-why-is-it-important/) is a story from the Tampa Bay Times that explores how positivity rate is reported in Florida.
 Meanwhile, [Georgia](https://www.covid-georgia.com/2020/07/14/georgia-elr-test-data/) has a different set of standards for test reporting.
 These guidelines are specific on a per-state level and may differ significantly between states, making comparison more difficult.